Want to win a $500 scholarship and save money on coffee in college? Learn more.

 - Blue Apron– Chefs come up with a weekly menu that you pick your meals from.
 The meals arrive at your door with step-by-step instructions for cooking and serving.

-- HelloFresh– Simple recipes and premeasured ingredients show up to your door each week so cooking is easy.
+- HelloFresh– Simple recipes and premeasured ingredients show up at your door each week so cooking is easy.
 Their plans reoccur each week and the price goes down if you are feeding a family.

 Both companies offer incentivized deals to try their service once, so give it a try if it seems like a good fit.